Generalizations of Edge Overlap to Weighted and Directed Networks: Introduction

+All of the above studies and results showcase the influence network structure has on human behavior and the spread of simple (one source) and complex (multiple sources) contagion.
 Network structure can be studied at different scales ranging from local to global.
-Microscopic (local) structures include one or a few nodes, macroscopic (global) structures involve most to all nodes, and mesoscopic structures lie between the microscopic and macroscopic scales.
-It has been shown that the different structures are not independent \cite{Fort}.
-Specifically, several microscopic mechanisms are known to give rise to microsopic, mesoscopic, and macroscopic structure \cite{Bianconi, Fort, Kumpula}.
-For example, triadic closure, the process of getting to know a friend of a friend, can generate network communities \cite{Fort, Kumpula, Porter}.
-The term community here refers to a group of nodes that are densely connected to one another but only sparsely connected to the rest of the network.
+Microscopic (local) structures include one or a few nodes, macroscopic (global) structures involve most to all nodes, and mesoscopic structures lie between the two extremes.
+It has been shown that the different structures are not independent of one another \cite{Fort}.
+Specifically, several combinations of microscopic mechanisms are known to give rise to unexpected mesoscopic and macroscopic structure \cite{Bianconi, Fort, Kumpula}.
+For example, triadic closure, the process of getting to know a friend of a friend, can generate network communities \cite{Kumpula, Porter}.
+The term community here refers to a group of nodes that are densely connected to one another but only sparsely connected to the rest of the network \cite{Porter, Kumpula}.
 Community structure is of particular interest because most social networks have meaningful community structure that is related to their function.
-Communities also arise from humans forming tightly-knit groups through shared interests and similar characteristics, and they play an important role in the spread of disease and information \cite{Chris, Chris2, Fort}.
+Communities also arise from humans forming tightly-knit groups through shared interests and similar characteristics, and they play an important role in the spread of disease and information, and the adoption of behaviors \cite{Chris, Chris2, Fort}.